w3f/polkadot-wiki/docs/learn/learn-validator.md

 :::info Parablocks vs Relay-Chain blocks

 It is important to understand that a relay chain block contains many parablocks.
-Thus, it makes more sense to think of relay-chain blocks as having been approvead instead of parablocks have been approved.
-A rely-chain block containing a bad parablock must be reverted, while a relay-chain block containing only approved parablocks can be considered approved as long as its parent relay-chain block is also approved.
+Thus, it makes more sense to think of relay-chain blocks as having been approvead instead of parablocks that have been approved.
+A relay-chain block containing a bad parablock must be reverted, while a relay-chain block containing only approved parablocks can be considered approved as long as its parent relay-chain block is also approved.
 Thus, the validity of a relay-chain block depends on the validity of its ancestry.